 And this is one grilled chicken dish that you'll want to get to know and won't be able to stop eating.
-And this is so easy to make: We're simply making a marinade, then grilling the chicken to perfection while basting on more of the marinade as a sticky, sweet glaze.
+And this is so easy to make: We're simply making a marinade, then grilling the chicken over hot coals to perfection while basting on more of the marinade as a sticky, sweet glaze.

 The secret is the fire-kissed grilling method that caramelizes the sugars, developing complex flavors without charring the chicken.
 "Huli" means "turn" in Hawaiian, where it's traditionally cooked on a rotisserie or between two grates for easy turning, which is the key to keeping everything even.